 In May of each year, Jackson Middle School reviews, evaluates, and revises its Continuous Improvement Plan.
-There is one parent on the committee who represents all the parents of the school.
-During the review process, all parents are notified of the review through notices sent home.
-The notices make parents aware that the plan is under review, that a copy of the plan is available for review in the library and the counseling office, and that parents have the right to give input regarding the revision of the plan.
+There is one parent and one student on the committee.
+A JMS website notice makes parents aware that the plan is under review, that a copy of the plan is available for review in the counseling office, and that parents have the right to give input regarding the revision of the plan.
 Also, parents can view the plan on our website.
-The notices also state that after the plan is finalized and approved at the school level, if parents find the plan to be unsatisfactory, they have the right to submit their concerns in writing to the school and the school will submit their concerns to the central office at the same time that the CIP is submitted.
+The notice also states that after the plan is finalized and approved at the school level, if parents find the plan to be unsatisfactory, they have the right to submit their concerns in writing to the school and the school will submit their concerns to the central office.

 6a.
 Describe how the school will build capacity for parental involvement including how parents will be encouraged to become equal partners in the education of their children.
 (See ESSA Sec.
 1116, requirements for building capacity and parental and family engagement).